mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 #### The `ReCom` Namespace

-Instead of the `partial` incantation, v1.0.0 provides slim, ready-made builders that provide a simple interface to return a proposal function directly:
+Because some users found `partial` hard to understand, v1.0.0 also provides slim, ready-made builders that make creating proposal functions more legible:

 ```python
 from gerrychain.proposals import ReCom